Skip to main content

 • Gain access to university resources, space for students to work collaboratively with other interns and researchers, and faculty mentorship and supervision.

-• The cost to sponsor a full-time student over the summer is $12,000.00.
-This would provide students with a gross pay of $800 per week (including benefits) for 15 weeks.
-(If the full cost of $12,000 is not feasible for you, please reach out to us and we can look into alternative options).
+• The cost to sponsor a full-time student over the summer is $13,000.00.
+(If the full cost of $13,000 is not feasible for you, please reach out to us and we can explore alternative options).

 The Collaboratorium is unique in the sense that it allows communities to identify and direct the research project that holds the most importance to them.
 The research carried out through the Collaboratorium seeks to build a foundation for making the world a genuinely better place in which the communities are better able to tell their story, achieve their goals, and meet their member’s needs.